 - Pharmaceutical and life sciences litigation

-- Co-authored opposition brief in the Tenth Circuit defending a medical device company against claims of securities fraud involving allegations of channel stuffing.
+- Successfully defended a medical device company in the Tenth Circuit against claims of securities fraud involving allegations of channel stuffing.

-- Successfully represented two portfolio managers in the DC Circuit on a petition for review of administrative findings and penalties assessed by the Securities and Exchange Commission related to the use of derivative hedging strategies.
+- Convinced the DC Circuit to vacate administrative findings and penalties assessed against two portfolio managers by the Securities and Exchange Commission related to the use of derivative hedging.

-- Defended complete dismissal of putative securities class action on behalf of leading biopharmaceutical company.
+- Defended a complete dismissal of putative securities class action in the Third Circuit on behalf of leading bio-pharmaceutical company.
 Plaintiff argued that the company omitted information regarding regulatory proceedings before the Food and Drug Administration from its public filings.

-- Represent start-up recycling company in securities suit involving allegations of misstated inventory and goodwill valuations and allegedly inadequate internal controls.
+- Represented a start-up company in a securities suit involving allegations of misstated inventory and goodwill valuations and allegedly inadequate internal controls.
 The case settled favorably after limited discovery and mediation.

-- Defense of super-regional bank in putative securities class action suit involving allegations regarding bank’s internal controls over underwriting and reserving for loan loss.
+- Defended a super-regional bank in a putative securities class action suit involving allegations regarding bank’s internal controls over underwriting and reserving for loan loss.
 The case settled favorably after filing a motion to dismiss.

-- Represent major hospitality company as plaintiff in contractual dispute in Fairfax Circuit Court, prevailing on demurrer to counter claims and navigating the case to favorable resolution.
+- Represented a major hospitality company as plaintiff in contractual dispute in Fairfax Circuit Court, prevailing on demurrer to counter claims and navigating the case to favorable resolution.